huynhhoangvy/canvas-game/README.md

 The following **additional** features are implemented:

-* [x] List anything else that you can get done to improve the page!
+* [x] Randomly spawn obstacles to increase the difficulty.
+* [x] Switch heroes, monster and backgrounds -- for fun.

 ## Time Spent and Lessons Learned

-Time spent: **X** hours spent in total.
+Time spent: **7** hours spent in total.

-Describe any challenges encountered while building the app.
+Still have not understand the logic to block motion upon detecting collision.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2019] [huynh.h.vy@gmail.com]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.